mxagar/hyperparameter-optimization/Section-13-Ax/README.md

 Note that the package has 3 APIs:

-- Loop:
+> - Loop API: The loop API is the most lightweight way to do optimization in Ax.
+The user makes one call to `optimize`, which performs all of the optimization under the hood and returns the optimized parameters.
-- Service:
+> - Service API: The Ax Service API is designed to allow the user to control scheduling of trials and data computation while having an easy to use interface with Ax.
-- Developer:
+> - Developer API: The Developer API is suitable when the user wants maximal customization of the optimization loop.

-The first 3 notebooks analyze those APIs with the standard[Hartmann 6](https://www.sfu.ca/~ssurjano/hart6.html) optimization problem.
+The first 3 notebooks analyze those APIs with the standard [Hartmann 6](https://www.sfu.ca/~ssurjano/hart6.html) optimization problem.
 As described in part by ChatGPT

 > The Hartmann 6 function is a well-known benchmark function often used in optimization and machine learning.
 It is a multi-dimensional function with six variables, defined as follows:
 > ```